risahamm/SmartCalc-v2.0/README.md

 The russian version of the task can be found in the repository.

 - The program is developed in C++ language of C++17 standard.
-- The program code is located in the src folder.
+- The program code is located in *src* folder.
 - The code of the program is written in accordance with Google style;
 - Classes are implemented within the `s21` namespace.
 - Full coverage of expression calculation modules is provided with unit-tests using the GTest library;